douglasnaphas/madliberation-scripts/scripts/010-2021_Video_Seder.md

 [[Sing the following to the tune of Teenage Dirtbag, the hit single from Wheatus from the year 2000 AD]]

     I’m just a teenage lice-bag, baby

     Listen to {{ a band or musician stage name that involves “lice” // Lice-T //  // Vanilla Lice }}, baby, with me.

 “My people are thanking me for their high quality of lice!”
 Pharoah mused.
-“The Jews Stay!”
+“The Jews stay!”

 # {{ Page }}